marad/marad.github.io/programs.md

 </a>
 Download: [OGame Transporter][ogame-transporter]

-In high scool I've played OGame with my friends.
+In high school I've played OGame with my friends.
 Some tasks and calculations were repeatable.
 This tool was to help me quickly compute the amount of transporters to use when I wanted to transport the resources to another planet to build or research something there.

 It only worked with Polish OGame and now it doesn't work at all because of the GUI changes.